-Doubletree hotels offers all guests a free warm chocolate chip cookie at check-in.
+DoubleTree hotels offer guests a free warm chocolate chip cookie at check-in.

 3. Meals for kids

-Traveling is expensive, and traveling with kids is super expensive — unless you travel smart, like staying at a Holiday Inn, where kids always eat free, or visiting restaurants like Denny’s, Chick-fil-A or Applebees, which all offer kids-eat-free days and hours.
+Traveling solo can be expensive — but traveling with a family is even more so (obviously).
+You can negate some of those expenses by making smart travel decisions, like staying at a Holiday Inn, where kids always eat free, or visiting restaurants like Denny’s, Chick-fil-A or Applebees, which all offer kids-eat-free days and hours.

 4. Continental breakfast

-Although more and more hotels are starting to charge for this amenity, you can still find hotels with free breakfast in the morning.
+Although more hotels are starting to charge for this amenity, you can still find hotels with free breakfast.

 Instead of just the cup, some flight attendants will give you the whole can if you ask.

 Kimpton Hotels host a nightly happy hour where guests can enjoy a nice glass of local wine at the end of their day.
-See if your hotel offers something like this.
+Check to see if your hotel offers something like this.

 9. Tasty local treats

 Want to get a (literal) taste of wherever you’re visiting?
 Check out a farmers market and try out the locally grown or made items.
-In fact, we've got a guide on the best farmers market in each state right here.
+In fact, we have a guide on the must visit farmers market in each state.
 Sure, you’ll have to spend some money to buy any fresh produce or bread, but there could be free samples involved.

 11. Laundry bags

-Consider this a freebie and a travel hack: Furnished in case you need dry-cleaning on site, the oft-free cotton or mesh laundry bags in many resort rooms are a perfect way to repack dirty clothes.
+Consider this a freebie and a travel hack: Furnished in case you need dry-cleaning on site, the oft-free laundry bags in many rooms are a perfect thing to use to repack dirty clothes.

 When you get in your hotel room, check the desk and you’re bound to find a hotel-branded pen.
-Now you can write up that postcard to those who aren’t traveling with you.
-In fact…
+Now you can write a postcard to those who aren’t traveling with you.
+In fact...

-At that same desk, you may be able to find a hotel-branded postcard.
+At that same desk, you may find a hotel-branded postcard.
 Now all you need is a stamp, but that part doesn’t come free.